Morocco earthquake

 The earthquake was felt in several regions of the country, including Kenitra, Rabat, Mohammedia, Casablanca, Marrakech, Agadir, Essaouira, Tiznit and Guelmim.

-A first aftershock was registered 20 minutes later about 30 km south of Casablanca and had a magnitude of 4.8.
-Shortly afterwards, a second aftershock followed in the Marrakech region with a magnitude of 3.3.
-Many people ran from their homes in panic, fearing collapses or more aftershocks.
+A first aftershock was registered 20 minutes later about 30 km south of Casablanca, measuring 4.8.
+A second aftershock with a magnitude of 3.3 followed shortly after in the Marrakech region.
+Many people ran out of their homes in panic, fearing collapses or more aftershocks.

 Earthquake area

-Security forces have been deployed en masse to secure the affected areas and assist emergency services in rescue operations.
-The emergency department of the Mohammed VI University Hospital in Marrakech is overwhelmed by victims.
-According to a medical source, the situation is "serious".
+Security forces have been deployed en masse to secure the affected areas and assist emergency services in the rescue operations.
+The emergency room at the Mohammed VI University Hospital in Marrakech is being overwhelmed by victims.
+According to a medical source, the situation is “serious”.

-In Moulay Ibrahim, near Marrakech, people lie under the rubble.
-Volunteers are still trying to rescue the victims, while authorities are being called on to provide swift assistance to the affected citizens.
+In Moulay Ibrahim, near Marrakech, people are buried under the rubble.
+Volunteers are still trying to rescue the victims, while authorities are being urged to provide urgent aid to the affected civilians.
 Other videos and photos on social media show cracked walls, crumbling ceilings and fallen objects in some homes and shops.

-Earlier in the evening, international seismological observatories recorded another strong earthquake in several parts of Morocco.
-It is not yet clear whether this earthquake is related to the later earthquake in Al Haouz.
+Earlier in the evening, international seismological observatories registered another strong earthquake in several parts of Morocco.
+It is not yet clear whether this quake is related to the later quake in Al Haouz.

-The last major earthquake in Morocco was in Al Hoceima in 2004.
-It had a magnitude of 6.3 degrees on the Richter scale.
-There were 628 deaths.
-The most devastating earthquake occurred in 1960, when a magnitude 5.7 quake devastated the city of Agadir and killed more than 15,000 people.
+The last major earthquake in Morocco was in 2004 in Al Hoceima.
+It measured 6.3 degrees on the Richter scale and killed 628 people.
+The most devastating earthquake was in 1960, when a 5.7 magnitude quake devastated the city of Agadir, killing more than 15,000 people.

 We connect those who need help with those who can help, But we can't do it alone!